My home made mayo recipe

 - 1 clove garlic, finely chopped

-- Add all of your ingredients to your jar and allow to settle for a minute or two, until your egg is at the bottom.
+- Add all of your ingredients to the jar and allow to settle for a minute or two, until your egg is at the bottom.

-- Insert your blender all the way to the bottom of the jar and start blending.
+- Insert a stick blender all the way to the bottom of the jar and start blending.

 - It should take about 20-30 seconds for the ingredients to be properly combined.